lukeoson/lukeoson-mkdocs/docs/whoami.md

     - I read lots of books.
 I climb lots.
     - I prepare to the next era of my professional life.
-    - Consider a pivot to Technical Management.
+    - I Consider a pivot to Technical Management...?
     - I'm ready to add extreme value to a company.
-Can't wait.
 I'm refreshed.

     ---